thien/slowpoke/README.md

-# Checkers
+# Zephyr

-This is a checkerboard program.
+Zephyr is a checkboard playing program for my 3rd year dissertation.